Kreutz sungrazer: Discovery and historical observations

-The first comet whose orbit had been found to take it extremely close to the Sun was the Great Comet of 1680.
-This comet was found to have passed just 200,000 km (0.0013 AU) above the Sun's surface, equivalent to around a seventh of Sun's diameter, or about half the distance between the Earth and the Moon.
+The first comet whose orbit was recognized to take it extremely close to the Sun was the Great Comet of 1680.
+This comet was found to have passed about 235,000 km above the Sun's surface, equivalent to around a sixth of Sun's diameter, or about half the distance between the Earth and the Moon.
+(Note: C/1680 V1 passed about 0.00622 AU from the center of the Sun: 930500 km – Sun's radius of 695700 km = 234800 km from the surface of the Sun.)
+The Great Southern Comet of 1887 passed about 27000 km from the surface of the Sun.
+(Note: The Great Southern Comet of 1887 passed about 0.00483 AU from the center of the Sun: 722600 km – Sun's radius of 695700 km = 27000 km from the surface of the Sun.)

-Astronomers at the time, including Edmond Halley, speculated that this comet was a return of a bright comet seen close to the Sun in the sky in 1106.
+Astronomers at the time, including Edmond Halley, speculated that the Great Comet of 1680 was a return of a bright comet seen close to the Sun in the sky in 1106.
 163 years later, the Great Comet of 1843 appeared and also passed extremely close to the Sun.
 Despite orbital calculations showing that it had a period of several centuries, some astronomers wondered if it was a return of the 1680 comet.
-A bright comet seen in 1880 was found to be travelling on an almost identical orbit to that of 1843, as was the subsequent Great Comet of 1882.
+A bright comet seen in 1880 was found to be traveling on an almost identical orbit to that of 1843, as was the subsequent Great Comet of 1882.
 Some astronomers suggested that perhaps they were all one comet, whose orbital period was somehow being drastically shortened at each perihelion passage, perhaps by retardation by some dense material surrounding the Sun.

 An alternative suggestion was that the comets were all fragments of an earlier Sun-grazing comet.
 This idea was first proposed in 1880, and its plausibility was amply demonstrated when the Great Comet of 1882 broke up into several fragments after its perihelion passage.
 In 1888, Heinrich Kreutz published a paper showing that the comets of 1843 (C/1843 D1, the Great March Comet), 1880 (C/1880 C1, the Great Southern Comet), and 1882 (C/1882 R1, Great September Comet) were probably fragments of a giant comet that had broken up several orbits before.
 The comet of 1680 proved to be unrelated to this family of comets.
+It was a sungrazer, but not a member of the Kreutz group.

 After another Kreutz sungrazer was seen in 1887 (C/1887 B1, the Great Southern Comet of 1887), the next one did not appear until 1945.
 Two further sungrazers appeared in the 1960s, Comet Pereyra in 1963 and Comet Ikeya–Seki, which became extremely bright in 1965, and broke into three pieces after its perihelion.
 It is probably the most famous among the Kreutz sungrazers.
 The appearance of two Kreutz sungrazers in quick succession inspired further study of the dynamics of the group.
 Initially, the name "sungrazer" was applied exclusively to the Kreutz group.